The Six-Day War: Why Israel's blitzkrieg offensive still casts a long shadow over today's peace efforts

 The war had a profound impact on the Palestinian people.
 With the West Bank and Gaza Strip now under Israeli control, the Palestinian territories were effectively split, complicating efforts towards Palestinian statehood.

-The war also led to a new wave of Palestinian refugees, further exacerbating an already sensitive issue that had its roots in the 1948 Arab-Israeli War.
+The war also led to the displacement of an estimated 250,000 Palestinian refugees, further exacerbating an already sensitive issue that had its roots in the 1948 Arab-Israeli War.

 Palestinian refugees on the move